LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 That's it.
 Did I have to make it this complicated for myself?
 Probably not.
-It was a rewarding little programming exercsise that I could work through without major hurdles and just build out.
+It was a rewarding little programming exercise that I could work through without major hurdles and just build out.
 It was fun.
 And now I have a new book to read.